$0 Home Study Preparation Toolkit — Quick-Start Checklist

 Occupancy Limits

-Maximum two children per bedroom is the standard in California and New York.
-Louisiana allows up to four children per bedroom under specific circumstances, but the square footage requirements constrain this in practice.
+Maximum two children per bedroom is the rule in California and New York.
+Louisiana's occupancy rules may allow more under specified conditions, but the square footage requirements constrain this in practice; confirm the current rule with the agency.

 Gender Separation Rules